Analysis: It looks like it'll take all 162 games to decide MLB's postseason races

 Here’s a look at some of the other series this weekend that will decide the postseason field:

-Rays at Blue Jays: The Rays have already secured their berth, though they could still catch the Orioles for the AL East title.
-The Blue Jays are fighting for an AL wild card spot and winning at least two of three against Tampa Bay would go a long way toward securing that goal.
+Rays at Blue Jays: The Rays have already secured their berth and are locked into their playoff spot after the Orioles won the AL East on Thursday.
+The Blue Jays are fighting for an AL wild-card spot and winning at least two of three against Tampa Bay would go a long way toward securing that goal.

 Cubs at Brewers: The Cubs just finished a tough series against Atlanta and have lost nine times in September in games in which they led.
-The NL Central-leading Brewers are locked into their playoff spot.
+The Brewers have won the NL Central.

 Marlins at Pirates: The Marlins have been playing roughly .500 ball for the better part of a month.
 They’ll need a big weekend against the Pirates — possibly a sweep — to have a chance at making the postseason.